-#Students in this program take either an Old Testament Exegesis course or a New Testament Exegesis course, which reduces the Bible & Theology Major by 3 credits.
+#Students in this program take two courses of Old Testament or New Testament Exegesis or Theological Study 2, which reduces the Bible & Theology Major by 3 credits.

 Production Work: Work outside the classroom is a mandatory part of course requirements.